Embedded academic skills

 Skills enrichment sessions

-Your students can book a 50-minute online or in-person 1:1 writing tutorial (currently in Eastwood Lodge 1.03) with a specialist writing tutor to help them develop effective writing skills and gain constructive feedback on their written work.
-Alternatively, they can ask for feedback to be emailed to them.
+Your students can book a 20-minute online 1:1 writing tutorial with a specialist writing tutor to help them develop effective writing skills and gain constructive feedback on their written work.

 Individual student referrals

-Students can access a range of recommended online resources on MySkills to develop their academic skills in their own time.
+Students can also access recommended online resources on MySkills to develop their academic skills in their own time.